Juloos/MCDatapack.BetterBacap/storage_description.md

             //   "left_inside", "right_inside", "center_inside"
             percent: "right_outside"
         },

+        // Whether to count the hidden advancements in the progress or not.
+        // One of "yes", "no", "overflow".
+        count_hidden: "no",

         // The page initial setup, with the default number of pages (3).
         page: [{}, {}, {}],